 Known for its focus on strengthening the core (the muscles of the abdomen, low back and hips), Pilates’ fundamental goal is for the core to support the spine.
 With this support, the spine becomes more agile yet stable and creates healthier movement.
 Unlike conventional workouts using high repetitions and strengthening the same muscle groups, Pilates corrects muscle imbalances and re-patterns the way in which the body moves, thus improving posture.
 Using its precise and smooth flowing movements, Pilates gentle, low-impact exercises provide a safe and progressive mastery of movements which support us in everyday activities.

-- The Sedentary Lifestyle: Return to Vibrant HealthThe aches and pains of inactive lifestyles and sedentary workloads are challenging; and even more challenging when you’re carrying extra weight.
-But it’s never too late to address these issues to ensure greater health in the future.
+- The Sedentary Lifestyle: Return to Vibrant HealthThe aches and pains of inactive lifestyles and sedentary workloads are challenging, and even more challenging when you’re carrying extra weight.
+But it’s never too late to ensure greater health in the future.
 Pilates offers the safest, most enjoyable and non-threatening avenue to less pain and more strength.
 You’ll find that it offers unparalleled results without the ‘gym’ atmosphere.
 Those who decide to make a change in their lives are thrilled by the results.

 - Recreationalists & Elite Athletes: Maintain an Active LifestylePilates offers natural cross-training benefits for the active lifestyle.
-Its ability to support advanced level fitness skills addresses the needs of many professional sports teams and elite athletes, and has become a critical part of their training regime.
 Whether you’re a weekend recreationalist or an elite athlete, Pilates increases strength and flexibility simultaneously and improves posture, stability and alignment.
-It also sharpens your focus with concentration on smooth flowing movement and proper breathing.
 You become acutely aware of how your body feels, where it is in space, and how best to control its movements.
 It makes the body more agile and less prone to injury and ensures quality performance and mental stamina to face your biggest challenge.

 - Injury Prevention & Effective Rehabilitation: Sustain your VitalityPilates is increasingly integrated as part of a continuum of care in conjunction with physical therapy and rehabilitation.
 Its holistic approach to the body helps identify overall movement patterns and structural restrictions which assist PT’s in determining effective treatment plans.
 Using equipment designed to take the body through a wide range of motions without the impact of gravity, Pilates also plays a critical role during and after treatment, providing a safe return to strength, mobility and overall healthy movement.